What time is the first race on the first day?

 Do I need to book a marina berth?

-No, lodging your entry alerts us to the fact that you are coming, and gives us the dimensions of your boat.
-The marina staff works out a mooring plan to fit the boats into the marina, but there's always a degree of rafting involved.
-We do try to put all the relevant groups of boats together as far as possible - such as all the boats of a particular class (for example the Farr 40's, the Beneteau's, etc).
+Marina staff then work out a mooring plan to fit the boats into the marina, but there's always a degree of rafting involved.
+We do try to put all the relevant groups of boats together as much as possible - such as all the boats of a particular class (for example the Farr 40's, the Beneteau's, etc)

 What is the cost of a marina berth?